brianadams2337/acme-shop-flo/.changeset/moody-vans-remain.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-**\[E2E\]** Enhanced the reliability in mobile browsers execution of end-to-end tests covering Basket summary price verification for promotion product.
+**\[E2E\]** Enhanced the stability of end-to-end tests for basket summary price verification with promotion products, specifically for mobile browser execution.